hemanthkumarsheetha/skin_disease_classification/README.md

 ![confusion_matrix_cpu](cpu_conf_matrix.png)

+- The performance metrics of the top model surpassed those of the other model variations.
+- AUC of our best model is approximately 0.896

 **Possible Improvements**
 - I would train on 10 different random seeds and report mean and standard deviation for validation set(For reproducibility in training)